microsoft/FLAML/website/docs/Getting-Started.md

 # This initiates an automated chat between the two agents to solve the task
 ```

 Autogen also helps maximize the utility out of the expensive LLMs such as ChatGPT and GPT-4.
-It offers a drop-in replacement of `openai.Completion` or `openai.ChatCompletion` with powerful functionalites like tuning, caching, templating, filtering.
+It offers a drop-in replacement of `openai.Completion` or `openai.ChatCompletion` with powerful functionalites like tuning, caching, error handling, templating.
 For example, you can optimize generations by LLM with your own tuning data, success metrics and budgets.
 ```python
 # perform tuning
 config, analysis = autogen.Completion.tune(